New Patients (918) 262-4731

 • Improves speech

-They will construct the dental bridge of non-precious alleys, porcelain, gold alloys, or a combination of these materials.
-Bridges are one of the most convenient teeth replacement options available.
-Your dentist will attach them to real teeth and they will function the same as real teeth.
-You will not need to remove it.
-You can care for your dental bridge in the same way you take care of natural teeth.
-All you have to do is brush and floss as your normally would.
+Once complete, Dr. Henrich will attach them to real teeth, and they will function the same as real teeth.
+You will not need to remove it and you can care for your dental bridge like you take care of natural teeth.
+All you have to do is brush and floss as you normally would.

-The procedure for replacing teeth with a dental bridge is extremely convenient and comfortable.
-Once the bridge is in place, it functions like real teeth and enables the patient to begin speaking, eating, and feeling more confident.
+The procedure for replacing teeth with a dental bridge is convenient and comfortable.
+Once the bridge is in place, it functions like real teeth.
+Over time, you can speak, eat, and feel more confident.

-If we use dental implants to secure the bridge, your dentist will first need to surgically place the implant post(s).
-A healing period of several months is necessary for the best long term outcome.
-Your dentist will place a temporary appliance during this time to restore function.
+If we use dental implants to secure the bridge, our dentist must first place the implant post(s) surgically.
+A healing period of several months is necessary for the best long-term outcome.
+Dr. Henrich will place a temporary appliance during this time to restore function.

-Once the soft tissues are done healing, or when the dentist prepares the existing anchor teeth dental crowns, he will secure the final bridge.
-Dr. Henrich will adjust your custom made bridge to match your unique smile.
+Once the soft tissues are done healing, or when our dentist prepares the existing anchor teeth dental crowns, he will secure the final bridge.
+Dr. Henrich will adjust your custom-made bridge to match your unique smile.

 Dental Bridges FAQs